 - 1 located north of the playground

-Please note that large group events over 150 people are not recommended at Redwood Park during the busy summer months.
+Large group events over 150 people are not recommended at Redwood Park during the busy summer months.
 Permits will not be issued for any events.

 The unique forest found at Redwood Park is a legacy of Peter and David Brown, twin brothers born to one of Surrey's earliest pioneering families.
 In 1893, their father gifted them this large plot of land, logged and ripe for farming.